steeply/gbot-trader/readme.md

 QUANTITY_ORDERS_IN_BLOCKS           | Quantity orders in blocks<br>How many orders will be simultaneously on the market. (default: false)
 SIZE_ORDERS_MARTINGALE              | The size of the orders for Martingale  (for Exponential - %, Linear - absolute number) (default: false)
 MARTINGALE_TYPE                     | Type Martingale (1 - exponential, 2 - linear) (default: 1)
-NOTIFICATION_PAIR                   | Notification pair of rate changing (For example: btc/usd, ltc/usd or **all/all** for all pair)
+CONTINUE_MARTINGALE_GRID            | To continue the grid Martingale when you restart the bot (default: false) NOTIFICATION_PAIR                   | Notification pair of rate changing (For example: btc/usd, ltc/usd or **all/all** for all pair)
 NOTIFICATION_DEVIATION_PERCENT      | Relation of deviation percentage from current price for notification will work (default: 600)